SagarSahani07/LOAN-PREDICTOR/README.md

-notebooks/: Jupyter notebooks for exploratory data analysis (EDA) and model development. models/: Saved model files with relevant versioning information src/: Python scripts for data processing, feature engineering, and model training README.md: Overview and usage instructions for the project.
+notebooks/: Jupyter notebooks for exploratory data analysis (EDA) and model development. models/: Saved model files with relevant versioning information src/: Python scripts for data processing, feature engineering, and model training README.md: Overview and usage instructions for the project Dataset
-Dataset
 The dataset includes various attributes of loan applicants, such as Applicant Income